JoomiK/GeneExpression/RNASeq_with_DNASeq.md

-## RNASeq Analysis with DNASeq
+## RNASeq Analysis in R

 This document contains instructions for differential expression of RNA-Seq (gene expression) data, starting with raw counts of sequencing reads.

 #### The Pasilla dataset
-The dataset used will be the Pasilla dataset, available from the Pasilla Bioconductor library.
 It contains RNA-Seq count data for RNAi treated and untreated *Drosophila melanogaster* cells.

 Install `gplots`, `RColorBrewer` and Bioconductor packages `DESeq` and `pasilla` if needed.